Skip to main content

 moat run --grant github # Uses work profile credential

-~/.moat/credentials/) - Profile credentials are stored in
+• Profile credentials are stored in ~/.moat/credentials/profiles/<name>/

 See Credential profiles for details.